|

 Blossoming time:

-Summer, it flowers very well, even when quite young,
+It flowers very well, even when quite young, producing lots flowers in

 |